Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 In experimental 3.6.x firmware builds that support S-curve acceleration, the T parameter (acceleration time) specifies the time in seconds to go from zero to maximum acceleration.
 The jerk (maximum rate of change of acceleration) for each axis or extruder is then computed as the maximum acceleration for that axis or extruder divided by this acceleration time parameter.
 If the acceleration time is set to zero (which is the default) then S-curve acceleration is not used.
 If it is configured nonzero but not all local axes and extruders use phase stepping then S-curve acceleration is not used.

-## M201.1: Set reduced acceleration for special move types
+## M201.1: Set acceleration for special move types

 *Supported in RRF 3.4 and later*